holstt/google-drive-discordbot/README.md

 **Controller**: Recieves incoming requests which are then delegated to **Core**.
 The result from Core is returned to the client.

 **Infrastructure**: Handles communication with external web services (Google API).
 No data persistence.

+## Getting Started

+Obtain Google credentials (json-file) for the Google Drive API and Google Sheets API and place the file in /Secrets

+Either run the project natively or use the provided Dockerfile.

+> TODO:
+> - Using own Google API credentials + how to get these.
+> - Native + Docker command

+## Usage

+> TODO:
+> - Insert screenshot, demo gif, code examples...